Luke460/steering-wheel-master/readme.md

 **DONE:** The generated file is located in the *Steering Wheel Master* folder.

-## My personal settings - Logitech G29
+## Linear lut generation presets

-The following are the settings I currently use on my personal steering wheel.
+The following settings can be applied to every steering wheel to generate a linear lut.
 The in-game **FFB gain** must be set to 100% and the **minimum FFB** must be set to 0%.

 ### Silent mode
 This preset is noticeably quieter, although the force feedback is slightly weaker.
 Since the peak power is lower, this option preserves the lifespan of the device.